 Any Lifetime ISA savings that you don’t use towards a property purchase can be withdrawn when you’re 60 or over.
-Normal ISA rules apply when it comes to tax, which means you could build up a tax-free pot of cash to use alongside any pension plans in retirement.
-If you want to retire before the state pension age (currently 66), that could be valuable.
+This can help you build up a tax-free pot of cash to use alongside any pension plans in retirement.
+If you want to retire before the state pension age, which is moving towards 67, that could be valuable.

 Retirement might feel a long way off if you’re under 40 now, but the effects of compound growth in a tax-free account will be something your future self will thank you for.

-Lifetime ISAs allow you to choose between cash or stocks and shares, which I have covered previously.
-The choice will come down to your timescales and how long you expect to hold the ISA.
-For example, if you plan to use the savings towards your first home in the next 5 years, a cash ISA avoids the short-term volatility risk of the stock market.
+Lifetime ISAs allow you to choose between cash or stocks and shares.
+The choice will come down to your investment timescales and how long you expect to hold the ISA.
+For example, if you plan to use the savings towards your first home in the next 5 years, cash avoids the short-term volatility risk of the stock market.

-If you’re reading this in March 2021, there are only a couple of weeks left before the current tax year ends on 5th April.
+If you’re reading this towards the end of March 2022, there’s not long until the current tax year ends on 5th April.
 So be quick if you want to use some of your remaining allowance for this year.